How to Get a Pennsylvania Insurance License

 Last updated:

-Getting your Pennsylvania insurance license is the first step to becoming an insurance agent in Pennsylvania.
+Getting your Pennsylvania insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

-The Pennsylvania Insurance Department has a 6-step process on how to become an insurance agent in Pennsylvania.
+The Pennsylvania Insurance Department Bureau of Licensing and Enforcement has a 6-step process on how to become an insurance agent in Pennsylvania.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Pennsylvania insurance exam, and beyond.

 This guide has everything you need to know to get your PA insurance license quickly and easily.